shubham-01-star/ApiforgeX/README.md

 2. Start the Orchestrator

-Launch Kestra in a local container to manage the agents:
+Launch Kestra in a local container:

 docker-compose up -d

-Visit http://localhost:8080 to see your Kestra dashboard.
+Visit http://localhost:8080 to see the dashboard.

 3. Run the Agent